 Accommodation discount: if you have never traveled with Airbnb before you can get €30 of your first Airbnb stay with this link!

 Getting around by public transport in Taiwan is easy and not expensive.
 We traveled by train, bus, MRT, taxi and bicycle.
 Our average transport expenses were 260NT / €8 /$9 per day.
-I will add detailed information how much it costs to travel from place to place in my Taiwan itinerary.
+You can find detailed information how much it costs to travel from place to place in my Taiwan itinerary.

 And how about the food costs per day in Taiwan?
 Truth be told, we spent most of our money on food and drinks, costs on an average day were 870NT / €27 / $29.
 But that’s only because Taiwanese food is absolutely delicious and we ate a lot…

 Food is not expensive as long as you stick to local food, which you should because there are countless options to choose from and they are all yummy!

 My favorite things to eat (and drink) in Taiwan were beef noodles (both with soup and dry), chao shou noodles, dumplings with pork filling, bubble tea and the amazing fresh fruit that was for sale everywhere.